gadetmartin/Portfolio/Projects/Master HCI/Tangible Terra/README.md

 ### Project Description

-The goal of this project was to create a game that use tangible interactions and augmented reality.
-We choose to make a kind of Minecraft in AR where the user can choose his blocks and materials by interacting with tangible cards and then build 3D things in AR using his phone.
+The goal of this project was to create a game that uses tangible interactions and augmented reality.
+We chose to make a kind of Minecraft in AR where the user can choose blocks and materials by interacting with tangible cards and then build 3D objects in AR using their phone.

 ### Document Descriptions

 - [project_description.pdf](project_description.pdf)
 Report detailing the entire project
 - [tangible_cards](tangible_cards)
-Folder containing the tangibel cards used in the project
+Folder containing the tangible cards used in the project

 ---